crazzfeng/sendcloud-docs/reference/ReadMeConfig/authentication.md

     | `smsUser` | Your SMS username     | `mycompany_sms`   |
     | `smsKey`  | Your SMS password/key | `xyz789uvw123...` |

-    > ⚠️ **Important**: Similar to the Email API, these parameters need to be included directly in the request parameters.
+    > ⚠️ **Important**: Similar to the Email API, these parameters must be included directly in the request parameters.
   </Tab>

   <Tab title="Request Examples">